Temporary Tooth Gems Explained: Safe Trends and Care Tips

 How to Avoid Allergic Reactions

-Some people are sensitive to the adhesives or metals used in tooth gems.
+Some people are sensitive to the adhesives or metals used in.
 Allergic reactions can cause redness, swelling, or soreness inside your mouth.

 Before getting a gem, ask about the materials used.
 If you have known allergies, tell the practitioner so they can choose safer options.